 Cedar Nuts/Pine Nuts have Vitamins A, B, D, E, P and contain 70% of your body’s required amino acids.

 Cashews are rich in minerals like copper, magnesium, zinc, iron and biotin.
-They are actually a low-fat nut, and like olive oil, they have a high concentration of oleic acid, which is good for the ticker (your heart).
-According to Dr. Andrew Saul, one big handful of cashews provides one to two thousand milligrams of tryptophan, which will work as well as prescription antidepressant Prozac.
+They are actually a low-fat nut, and like olive oil, they have a high concentration of oleic acid, which is good for your heart.
+According to Dr. Andrew Saul, one big handful of cashews provides one to two thousand milligrams of tryptophan, which rivals prescription antidepressant Prozac.

 Note: Cashews are not recommended for cancer patients due to potential levels of fungus